 As you may know, in February of this year, churches around New Hampshire spent days and nights engaged in tireless advocacy securing the votes needed to pass HB 396, State Recognition of Biological Sex.

 Thanks to their extraordinary efforts, a miraculous victory was nearly secured.
-Every Republican on the normally moderate-leaning House Judiciary Committee voted to protect women and girls and send this critical bill to the floor.
+Every Republican on the normally moderate-leaning House Judiciary Committee cast their vote to protect women and girls and send this critical bill to the floor.

 Every Republican, that is, but one.
 Seeing that the bill could likely pass on the House floor, GOP representative Dave Testerman and a group of House Democrats, led by Rep. Marjorie Smith, stood together to cynically destroy the bill by working to send it to a so-called “study committee.”